 Ticang: He did not say anything, and he only said that everybody has to pay that.

 In this conversation, we could conclude that people were being asked to pay a tax of 2%.
-I didn’t include that part anymore but Buchang was actually asking Ticang for a loan of 5 pesos to pay the 2% tax imposed on them somewhere in the dialogue.
+I didn’t include that dialogue anymore but Buchang was actually asking Ticang for a loan of 5 pesos to pay the 2% tax imposed on them.

 The phrase todo el mundo to mean everybody comes from Spanish and is not anymore used today.
 Today we say todo ‘l gente.
 The same can be said for the form: tiene+que+verb, today we say necesita+Chabacano verb.